chrissix666/Jellyfin-Random-Button/README.md

 >
 > Jellyfin Enhanced is a great project, but it is currently not used on my side.
 My setup is still running on Jellyfin 10.10.7, and Jellyfin Enhanced caused subtitle-related bugs and some other issues that were not fully clear.
 >
 > In the end, only the Random Button functionality was needed.
-Recently i registered that the Random Button can also be injected independently via a JavaScript injector, without using Jellyfin Enhanced at all.
+Recently I registered that the Random Button can also be injected independently via a JavaScript injector, without using Jellyfin Enhanced at all.

 ---